Kail and Javi settle on 50 50 parenting and no child support.

 Unfortunately, this is not the case.
 The attorneys and the state will most likely have a second jab at their pocketbooks.

 The most common reason for parents to end up in modification is the other parent gets involved in a new relationship.
-Both of these young parents are in relationships so it is most likely just a matter of time before they end right back in court.
+Both of these young parents are in relationships so it is most likely just a matter of time before they end up right back in court.
 In fact, I wouldn’t be surprised if they end up back in court before a year is up.

 As long as the courts continue to entertain a disagreement as grounds to deprive a parent and child of their rights, post divorce modifications and enforcements will continue to fill the court dockets.

 Equal Parenting for all parents is what the standard should be.
 Equal parenting should not be seen as a settlement!
 When one parent believes that they can get more than equal time if they bully you and take you to court they are much less likely to come to an agreement.
+Mediation fails most of the time because a parent knows they can strip the other of their equal legal rights and equal parenting time by using the state statutes and the power of the judge.

 Equal parenting won’t really be equal parenting until the courts start protecting equal parenting.